ga4gh/refget/docs/sequences/README.md

 ## Design Rationale

-This section details behind key API decisions.
+This non-normative section provides the details behind key API decisions.

 ### Checksum Input Normalisation

 Key to generating reproducible checksums is the normalisation algorithm applied to sequence input.
 This API is based on the requirements of SAM/BAM, CRAM Reference Registry and VMC specifications.
-Both of these specs' own normalisation algorithms are detailed below:
+These specifications' own normalisation algorithms are detailed below:

 - SAM/BAM
-    - All characters outside of the inclusive range `33` (`0x21`/`!`) and `126` (`0x7E`/`~`) are stripped out
+    - All characters outside of the inclusive range `33` (`0x21`/`!`) through `126` (`0x7E`/`~`) are stripped out
     - All lower-case characters are converted to upper-case
 - CRAM Reference Registry
     - Input comes into the registry via ENA